postsharp/Metalama.Documentation/conceptual/Aspects/eligibility.md

 ## Benefits

-Defining the eligibility of an aspect has the following benefits for you as an aspect author as well as for your users:
+Defining the eligibility of an aspect has the following benefits:

 * **Predictable behavior**.
 Applying an aspect to a declaration for which it was not designed or tested can be a very confusing experience for your users because of error messages they may not understand.
 It is your responsibility, as the author of the aspect, to ensure that using your aspect is easy and predictable.
 * **Standard error messages**.
 All eligibility error messages are standard.
 It is easier for aspect users.